mb2o/docs/start/views.md

 	$users = DB::table('users')->where('votes', '>' 100)->paginate(10);

-Alright, you are ready to display the results on a View:
+Alright, now you are ready to display the results on a View:

 	<?php foreach ($users->results as $user): ?>
 		<p><?php echo $user->name; ?></p>